SamAshenafi/Project-FOX/.github/game-design-document.md

 <!-- current_cooldown | int | Use to keep track of the ability cooldown.
 Ability can only be cast if current cooldown is < 0.
 Set to -1 for abilities with no cooldown | EBF5 -->

-## Interface
-**Settings**
-- Maybe no resolution change, windowed mode only
-    - Less bug, make dev & artist happy, a more consistent experience for players

 # Notes
 I have the inspiration column so that it's easier to keep track & imagine the mechanic/idea in case you are familiar with those games.